EMERALD0874/AudioLoader-PackDB/README.md

 - `author` -  This can be any name.
 We recommend using your GitHub username so users can easily report an issue if needed.
 - `version` - This should follow the format of `v{MAJOR}.{MINOR}`.
 Major updates are usually new inclusions to the theme that help complete it.
 Minor updates are usually updates to poor or unintentionally missing audio or adding support for a new version of SteamOS.
 - `manifest_version` - This should always reflect the latest manifest version available in this guide.
 Newer manifest versions provide additional features only available on newer installations.
 Make sure to check this README for a guide on updating versions.
 - `music` - This determines whether your pack displays as music or Steam UI sound replacements.
-At the time of writing this guide, music is not supported and is planned for a future update.
 - `ignore` - This controls which Steam UI sound files will not be customized if creating a sound pack.
 This is necessary if not replacing all sounds.

 ## Adding sound files